graeme-lockley/event-store/event-store-kotlin/README.md

 ./gradlew run
 ```

-Or run the JAR directly:
+Or build and run the JAR directly:

 ```bash
 ./gradlew jar
 java -jar build/libs/event-store-kotlin-1.0.0.jar
 ```

+The JAR includes all dependencies (fat JAR) and can be run standalone.

 The server will start on port 8000 (or the port specified in the `PORT` environment variable).